 The following is a suggested outline of the book of Micah:

-Chapters 2-3: Micah announces God’s condemnation of the false prophets and the rich and powerful for their evil ways.
+Chapters 2-3: Micah announces God’s judgment of the false prophets and the rich and powerful for their sins and evil ways.

-Chapters 4-5: Millennial reign of Christ; judgment upon the enemies of Israel.
+Chapters 4-5: The millennial reign of Jesus Christ; judgment upon the enemies of Israel.

-Chapter 6: God’s controversy with Israel; impending sorrow and punishment for their sins.
+Chapter 6: God’s case against Israel; impending sorrow and punishment for their sins.

-Chapter 7: God’s forgiveness upon Israel’s confession of their sins.
+Chapter 7: God’s future forgiveness upon Israel when they confess and forsake their sins.

 There are a number of passages in the book of Micah that are similar to sections of Scripture in the book of Isaiah.
 For example, Micah 4:1-5 is very similar to Isaiah 2:1-4.

 It is uncertain if one prophet borrowed from the other, or if they wrote independently.
-But we can be assured that all these verses were inspired by the same Creator God.
+But we can be assured that all these verses were inspired by the same Creator God (2 Timothy 3:16).

 New Testament quotations from Micah

-The prophecy of the birth of Christ as the Messiah and coming Ruler (Micah 5:2) is quoted in Matthew 2:6.
-This is interesting, as it shows that the people at the time of Christ understood and accepted that Micah 5:2 was a prophecy of the Messiah to come.
+Micah’s prophecy of the birth of Jesus as the Messiah and coming Ruler (Micah 5:2) is quoted in Matthew 2:6.
+This is interesting, as it shows that the people at the time of Jesus understood and accepted that Micah 5:2 was a prophecy of the Messiah to come.

-Micah’s warning messages were unpopular because he foretold the destruction of Samaria by the Assyrians.
-Furthermore, he predicted Judah’s demise as a nation and the devastation of Jerusalem.
+Micah’s warning messages were unpopular because he foretold the destruction of Samaria by the Assyrians (Micah 1:6).
+Furthermore, he predicted Judah’s demise as a nation and the devastation of Jerusalem (Micah 3:12).

 The religious and civil leaders were especially singled out for their wicked ways.
-God was greatly displeased with the inhabitants of the land who were professing allegiance to Him through an outward show of religious devotion and service (Micah 6:6-7).
-This superficial form of worship was futile and devoid of a genuine love and concern for God.
+God was greatly displeased with the inhabitants of the land who were professing allegiance to Him through an outward, hypocritical show of religious devotion and service (Micah 6:6-7).
+This superficial form of worship was worthless to God and devoid of a genuine love and concern for God.

 This scripture applies as much to present-day Christians as it did to people during Micah’s time.

-It is not necessarily those who use and profess the name of God who will enter the Kingdom of God, but those who do what He says: “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven. … And then I will declare to them, ‘I never knew you; depart from Me you who practice lawlessness’” (Matthew 7:21-23).
+Christ taught that it’s not necessarily those who use and profess the name of God who will enter the Kingdom of God, but those who do what He says: “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven. … And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’”
+(Matthew 7:21-23).

-There is a thought-provoking similarity between the words uttered by Micah and those spoken by Jesus Christ.
-It is incumbent on all of us to examine our own personal religious devotions and beliefs in the light of these scriptures.
-Clearly, the words spoken by the prophets of old, including Micah, were inspired by God’s Spirit (2 Peter 1:19-21).
+There is a thought-provoking similarity between Micah’s words and those spoken by Jesus Christ.
+These warnings should motivate all of us to examine our own personal religious devotions and beliefs.
+This is one of the great lessons we can learn from the book of Micah and the words of Jesus Christ.

 Restoration theme in Micah